melbournebioinformatics/MelBioInf_docs/docs/tutorials/var_detect_advanced/var_detect_advanced.md

     you should see that realignment has resulted in reads originally providing evidence of a ‘G/C’ variant at chr20:1163937 to be realigned with a 10bp insertion at chr20:1163835 and no evidence of the variant.

-## Section 5.
+## Section 4.
 Calling variants with FreeBayes

-FreeBayes is a Bayesian variant caller which can be set to aggressivel call all possible variants, leaving filtering to the user.
-FreeBayes generates a variant Quality score (as do all variant callers) which can be used for filtering.
+FreeBayes is a Bayesian variant caller which assesses the likelihood of each possible genotype for each position in the reference genome, given the observed reads at that position, and reports back the list of variants (positions where a genotype different to homozygous reference was called).
+It  can be set to aggressively call all possible variants, leaving filtering to the user.
+FreeBayes generates a variant quality score (as do all variant callers) which can be used for filtering.
 FreeBayes will also give some phasing information, indicating when nearby variants appear to be on the same chromosome.

 You can [read more about FreeBayes here](https://github.com/ekg/freebayes).